Join the fun! Located in the Magic Mountain area in South Idaho

 email: campwoteki@gmail.com

-The safety of campers and staff are our first priority.
-Here are the things we will be doing this year in addition to normal safety precautions.
+The health and safety of campers and staff are our first priority.
+Here are the things we will continue to do to keep everyone safe & feeling well..

 • Extra cleaning of surfaces & facilities between use